-EUMASLI is an innovative international master study programme that is intended to contribute to the development of the professional field of interpreting between deaf and hearing people by bringing together sign language interpreters from across the world.
+EUMASLI – European Master in Sign Language Interpreting – is an innovative international master study programme that is intended to contribute to the development of the professional field of interpreting between deaf and hearing people by bringing together sign language interpreters from across the world.
 It aims to prepare participants for research, development, and management functions in their respective countries.

 EUMASLI’s strength lies in its international outlook and in its collaborative spirit.
 Organised and delivered by Magdeburg-Stendal University of Applied Sciences (Germany), Humak University of Applied Sciences (Finland) and Heriot-Watt University (Scotland), the programme brings together teachers and students from around the world in a joint effort to move the field of sign language interpreting forward.
 It affords scope for individual development and encourages cooperation across geographical, cultural and conceptual borders.

-EUMASLI 3 will be run by the same international partners that developed and delivered the first two rounds of the programme.
+EUMASLI 3 is run by Heriot-Watt University in Scotland, Humak University of Applied Sciences in Finland and Magdeburg-Stendal University of Applied Sciences in Germany.
 Over the period of 2.5 years, students travel to participate in block-seminars at all partner universities and engage in online activities and self-study.
 Since 90 ECTS credits (i.e. the equivalent of 2,700 student working hours) are to be obtained, the work load is considerable.

 You find more information on the curriculum and information on the application and fees in respective pages.